Alexjmsherman/DataUSA/README.md

 Open up a terminal in Mac or git bash in Windows
 * **git clone the repo:** git clone "https://github.com/Alexjmsherman/DataUSA.git"

-* cd into the local DataUSA repo, you should see a file named requirements.txt
+* cd into the local DataUSA repo.
+You should see a file named requirements.txt

 * **Install all the required Python packages:** pip install -r requirements.txt